RPA (Robotic Process Automation) Testing| Benefits | Methodology

-In today’s era where EQ is more preferred than IQ, there is a heavy need of employees who can do real human jobs instead of some monotonous robot jobs.
+In today’s era where EQ is more preferred than IQ, there is a heavy need for employees who can do real human jobs instead of some monotonous robot jobs.

-People lose interested in low value adding jobs which increases chances of error, but not robots!
+People lose interest in low value-adding jobs which increases chances of error, but not robots!

 Let’s see what are all the topics we are going to cover in this article.